dubeygyane/react-interview-questions/interview-questions/4-year-experience.md

 ### 60. How can you integrate API calls in React?
 API calls can be integrated using the `fetch` API or libraries like `axios`, typically within the `useEffect` hook to manage side effects and update component state.

-Feel free to modify any of these questions based on your specific focus or target audience!